Stolen and missing Moon rocks: Alaska

-In 1973, there was a massive fire at the Alaska Transportation Museum where the Moon rocks were being housed.
+In 1973, there had been a massive fire at the Alaska Transportation Museum where the Moon rocks were being housed.
 Coleman Anderson (a crab-fishing captain who was on the TV show Deadliest Catch) claimed to have gone to the museum to scrounge through the garbage from the fire to see if there would be anything worth saving.
 Anderson, who was a child at the time, claimed to have found the Moon rocks and cleaned them up over the next few years.

 To clear title to the rocks he filed a lawsuit against the State of Alaska, asking the Court to deem the rocks his sole property.

 The missing Moon rocks were returned by Anderson as of December 7, 2012.

 Arkansas

-In a front-page story, the Arkansas Democrat-Gazette listed numerous sources suggesting the Arkansas Goodwill Moon Rock had gone missing noting that the rock was potentially worth five million dollars.
+In a front-page story, the Arkansas Democrat-Gazette listed numerous sources suggesting the Arkansas Goodwill Moon Rock had gone missing, noting that the rock was potentially worth five million dollars.
 The rock was presented to the state by astronaut Richard H. Truly in 1976 at a Boy Scout event in Little Rock.
 Its whereabouts remained unknown until September 21, 2011, when it was discovered by Michael Hodge, an archivist with the Butler Center for Arkansas Studies, while processing the gubernatorial papers of Bill Clinton.

 Colorado

 Based on the investigation of a graduate student, former governor John Vanderhoof, then age 88, acknowledged he had the Goodwill Moon Rock presented to the people of Colorado in his personal possession and agreed to give it back to the state.
-On August 25, 2010, the Colorado Goodwill Moon Rock was unveiled at the Colorado School of the Mines Museum by Dr. Bruce Geller, the museum curator.
+On August 25, 2010, the Colorado Goodwill Moon Rock was unveiled at the Colorado School of Mines Geology Museum by Dr. Bruce Geller, the museum curator.

 Hawaii

 Flaws in the State of Hawaii inventory control system were highlighted in 2009 when an estimated $10 million in Moon rocks from Apollo 11 and the Apollo 17 Goodwill Rock could not be located.
-Curators and officials at every museum and university in the state, along with then Governor Linda Lingle’s office, capitol, and state archives, were contacted but none knew of the whereabouts of the items.
-Both Moon rocks were later found in a "routine inventory of gifts given to the governor’s office over the years," in a locked cabinet in the Governor's Office.
+Curators and officials at every museum and university in the state, along with then Governor Linda Lingle's office, capitol, and state archives, were contacted but none knew of the whereabouts of the items.
+Both Moon rocks were later found in a "routine inventory of gifts given to the governor's office over the years," in a locked cabinet in the Governor's Office.
 A senior advisor to the governor vowed to increase security and register the items with the state's Foundation of Cultural Arts.

 Louisiana

-Louisiana's Apollo 17 moon rock was returned to the state by in late 2020 when it was hand delivered to Louisiana State Museum by an anonymous Florida man.
-The state's Apollo 11 moon rock is in the collection of the Louisiana Art and Science Museum.
+Louisiana's Apollo 17 Moon rock was returned to the state in late 2020, hand delivered to the Louisiana State Museum by an anonymous Florida man.
+The state's Apollo 11 Moon rock is in the collection of the Louisiana Art and Science Museum.